OsePedro/HaskellIntro/README.md

 If you want syntax highlighting, try one of the following:
     - [Visual Studio Code](https://code.visualstudio.com/) with the [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) extension;
     - [Atom](https://atom.io/) with the [language-haskell](https://atom.io/packages/language-haskell) package.
+    - If you're a Sublime user, you can try the [SublimeHaskell](https://packagecontrol.io/packages/SublimeHaskell) package.

 ## Things to Try

+1. Load the `Demo` module in `ghci`:
+    - If you are running it online, press "Run".
+      This will launch `ghci` and load the `Demo` module.
-1. Launch a terminal and navigate to the `HaskellIntro` directory that you downloaded/cloned.
+    - If you are running it locally, launch a terminal, navigate to the `HaskellIntro` directory that you downloaded/cloned, and run `ghci`.
-1. Run `ghci`.
+      Type `:l Demo` to load `Demo`.
-This is a REPL &mdash; an interactive environment in which you can execute arbitrary Haskell expressions.
+    - `ghci` is a REPL &mdash; an interactive environment in which you can execute arbitrary Haskell expressions.
       It allows us to play around with the messaging system without having to write a user interface.
         - Note that it also gives you direct access to parts of the system that it would be unwise to allow users to directly manipulate.
           E.g. it allows you to put `MsgSys` into invalid states that would not otherwise be reachable through the functions exported by the [MsgSys](MsgSys.hs) module.
-1. Type `:l Demo` to load the code.
     - The loaded `Demo` module gives you access to:
-        - Two instances of `MsgSys` &mdash; `msgSys0` and `msgSys1`;
+        - Two instances of the type `MsgSys` &mdash; `msgSys0` and `msgSys1`;
         - Three `LoggedInUser`s &mdash; `alerter`, `ose` and `pedro`;
         - All of the functions and types described in the presentation.
 1. Type `:t <value/function name>` to view the type of any value or function.